 Please introduce yourself.

 Hi, I’m Skev.
 I’m 26.
-I’m the founder, co-owner, and creative director at Ten of Clubs.
-I look after all things design.
-I also manage our social media channels.
-We've all got roles and responsibilities, but really we all help each other out and get involved in whatever.
+I’m the founder, creative director and co-owner of TEN OF CLUBS.
+I'm also one of the designers, model and photographer.
 No two days are the same.
-One day you're writing a business plan, the next you're designing new threads, or modelling, or stocktaking, or whatever.
+One day you're writing a business plan and the next you're designing new threads, or packing orders, or stocktaking, or whatever.
 It's the way it has to be.

 What’s behind the name?

-Now, to really get to know you and probe your secret areas, some quick-fire questions randomly selected by the TOC-2000 supercomputer.What are three interesting facts about you?
+Now, to really get to know you, some quick-fire questions.
+Tell us three interesting facts about yourself.

 I bite my fingernails and use the clippings to floss between my teeth.
 Is that odd?
 Is it gross?
 Yes!